Skip to Content

 Vasari Corridor

 This list of unusual things to do in Florence couldn’t be complete without the Medicci family secret passage.
-If you’re tired of fighting your way through the crowds in Florence, take a leaf out of the Medici’s book and escape via the secret hallways of the Vasari Corridor.
-This hidden gem was built in the 16th century as a private walkway for the Medici family, allowing them to travel between their residence at Palazzo Pitti and the government palace in Piazza della Signoria without being seen by the public.
-Today, the corridor is open to visitors by appointment, and offers a unique perspective on the city, as well as some stunning views of the Arno River.
+This hidden gem was built in the 16th century as a private (more like secret) walkway for the Medici family, allowing them to travel between their residence at Palazzo Pitti and the government palace in Piazza della Signoria without being seen by the anyone.
+Today, the corridor is open to visitors with appointment and you can visit this once great passage decorated with pretty paintings and views of the river.

 Check Out The Craft Shops Of Oltrarno